nystudio107/craft-typogrify/README.md

 Or:

 ```
-{{ content |craft.typogrify.smartypants }}
+{{ craft.typogrify.smartypants(content) }}
 ```

-### Inflectors
+### Human-Readable Formats

-Typogrify also provides a number of _inflectors_ that allow you to do things like give you the plural or singular version of a word, human-readable file sizes, and more.
+Typogrify can output human-readable durations, relative times, and file sizes.
+These are all localized based on the current Craft site language.

 **humanFileSize** - Translate bytes into something human-readable.
 For example, 1024 to 1K